xbapps/xbvr/README.md

 ## Quick start

-NOTE: all the below will become obsolete at some point as the ultimate goal is to move everything into web-based UI, so no command line interactions would be neccesary.

-To get started, you'll need to add some *volumes* (folders) first, you can do that via command line interface:

-    xbvr volumes add <PATH_TO_FOLDER>

-Let's scrape some metadata (it takes some time!):

-    xbvr task scrape

-Now let's scan and match data to files:

-    xbvr volume rescan

-After all of this, you can finally run the app:

-    xbvr run

-Once launched, web UI is available at `http://127.0.0.1:9999` and you should be able to see new DLNA source in your VR player of choice.
+Once launched, web UI is available at `http://127.0.0.1:9999`.

+At first there will be nothing interesting, so click through to Options -> Scene Data and import bundled data.
+Wait for it to finish, and then go to Options -> Folders and add path to the folders where your media files are stored.

+When it's all done, you should see your media not only in web UI, but also through DLNA server in your favourite VR player.

+Enjoy!